 How we made it happen:

 Want to see how we did it?
-You can purchase our ebook on how we did it for $5 at the link below.
+You can download our ebook on how we did it for $5 at the link below when you become a patron on our Patreon page.
 It has a detailed bill of material, and all the steps we did from initial design through construction/operation!
 Now, this is what we did at our home.
 All of the dimensions are very specific to our geometry.
 We made a couple of unique features, using common materials in a novel way to make this system a ‘winner’ when we entertain friends and family.

 Hi – This is our ‘ebook’, aka what we did at our home to give shade to our patio.
 Our system is fully retractable, and easy to construct with common tools found at many homes.
 Our total amount of money spent (not including paint/wood sealer) was just under $300.
 You will be purchasing a detailed ebook on what we did, what materials we used (and approximate costs, with links to some of the products).
 This is 15 pages long with detailed explanations, and also includes some additional things we did recently to help extend the life of the barrels/post further (liner and pavers).

 Warning – This document is what we did at our house.
 Each house is different, and may require modifications.
 Use this as reference, and at your own risk.
 This is not considered instructions for your home.

 We’ve found our system to withstand breezy days, but we never set it up, or leave it up when we feel there is potential for high wind or gusts.
 Our sails/posts have never fallen over or broken free, but it is possible.
 If you decide to build a shade sail system, never leave your system unattended, or up over night when you sleep, or when nobody is around.
 We take no responsibility or liability damages/injury for what can occur at your home.
 This document is to be used for reference only.